exponea/exponea-android-sdk/Documentation/tracking.md

 > 👍 Preferred when avoiding anonymous events
 >
 > Use `stopIntegration()` instead of [`anonymize()`](#anonymize) on logout whenever your integration should not generate events against an anonymous customer profile.
 Unlike `anonymize()`, `stopIntegration()` does not create a new anonymous customer profile.
-This applies to any SDK configuration; the typical example is a `StreamConfig` integration with an [SDK auth token (JWT)](https://documentation.bloomreach.com/engagement/docs/android-sdk-authorization#sdk-auth-token-authorization) on a Data hub event stream configured with [signed-only permissions](https://documentation.bloomreach.com/data-hub/docs/set-up-event-stream-security-and-permissions#configure-permissions).
+This applies to any SDK configuration; the typical example is a `StreamConfig` integration with an [SDK auth token (JWT)](https://documentation.bloomreach.com/engagement/docs/android-sdk-authorization#sdk-auth-token-authorization) on a {user.dh} event stream configured with [signed-only permissions](https://documentation.bloomreach.com/data-hub/docs/set-up-event-stream-security-and-permissions#configure-permissions).

 > ❗️
 >